Haraburda/Haraburda.github.io/README.md

 ## Tutorials / Sections of Code
 <p align="center"><b>Machine Learning</b></p>
-* Machine Learning for an Imbalanced Dataset.
+* [Machine Learning for an Imbalanced Dataset](machine_learning/ML_imbalanced_data.html).
 To use simple machine learning concepts involving an imbalanced dataset, one that contains skewed class proportions.
 An extreme example would be one with 99% of the data representing a majority class and 1% a minority one.
 Throwing this data into a machine learning algorithm might provide the wrong prediction when it completely ignores the minority class, predicting that all members of this dataset were majority members, demonstrated with a 99% overall accuracy.
 Methods to offset this imbalance includes sampling techniques and modeling evaluation techniques.
 In this example, I applied a balanced approach to maximize the average for each class, comparing it to the maximum accuracy for the overall dataset.
+<p></p>
 <p align="center"><b>Modeling and Simulation</b></p>
 * [Kriging to Predict Values on a Grid](modeling_simulation/Mod_Krige1.html).
 To predict values on a grid, portrayed graphically with contours, also known as Gaussian process regression.
 This method takes collected spatially related data, usually mapped to a grid coordinates, and estimates the values between the data.
 This is often used in soil science and geology.<br>
 * [Linear Programming](modeling_simulation/Mod_LinearProgram1.html).
 To use linear program techniques to calculate minimum or maximum values of a constrained objective function.
 Three examples are provided for Integer Programming (IP), Linear Programming (LP), and Mixed-Integer Linear Programming (MILP) techniques.
+<p></p>
 <p align="center"><b>Statistics</b></p>
 *
+<p></p>
 <p align="center"><b>Visualization</b></p>
 *
+<p></p>
 <p align="center"><b>Wrangle</b></p>
 * [Replace Blank Cells with NA](wrangle/Wra_RemoveBlankCell.html).
 To locate and remove blank cells (NULL) from data files with vectors characterized as factors and replace with NA.
 This also replaces factor types.
 <p></p>
 [click to view tutorial codes](https://github.com/Haraburda/tutorial_codes.git)